 Interview: Jim O’Neill

 In July 2012 the European Central Bank and the Central Bank of China reduced interest rates.
-What does this mean for emerging economies?
+What does this mean for these economies?

 Are you saying that sentiment is too much of a factor in some developing markets?

-O’NEILL: I am not sure it is that simple.
+O’NEILL: I’m not sure it’s that simple.
 One of the consequences of the big slowdown and crisis in Europe has been that oil prices have fallen sharply.
 Of course, for oil importing and consuming countries like India, that is good news.
 It might therefore be an indicator that the markets view this period of weakness as temporary.
-And when I reflect back to the 2008-09 period – the last time that the mood was as dire as it is at the moment – everybody said that it spelt the end of BRICS.
-However, the significant drop in oil prices actually played a really helpful role for a number of emerging markets.
+And, when I reflect back to the 2008-09 period – the last time that the mood was as dire as it is at the moment – everybody said that it spelt the end of the BRICs.
+However, the big drop in oil prices actually played a really helpful role for a number of emerging markets.
 That might explain why the markets are demonstrating this disconnect; the numbers are disappointing all over the world.

-What is the basis for the current focus on regionalisation rather than globalisation, and what is your forecast for these regional blocs?
+What is the basis for the current focus on regionalisation rather than globalisation?
+What is your forecast for these regional blocs?

-O’NEILL: I do not think it is that strong.
+O’NEILL: I don’t think it’s that strong.
 Take Brazil as an example.
-The country has been a success story over the past decade, but a large part of this has been because of the remarkable strength of the real, which has created some of the financial problems that the country is currently experiencing.
+Brazil has been a spectacular success story over the past decade, but a large part of this has been because of the remarkable strength of the real, which has created some of the problems that the country is currently experiencing.